Lorie Holtgrave, MPA (she/her)

 B.A., University of Massachusetts

-Lorie joined CHL in September 2021 as the Director of Operations and now serves as the Interim Executive Director.
+Lorie joined CHL in September 2021 as the Director of Operations and now serves as the Co-Executive Director.
 She brings operational experience from her administrative role at Loyola University Maryland and from her budget and policy analyst position at the Georgia Governor’s Office of Planning and Budget.

 Her responsibilities at CHL include Organization Strategy and Business Development, Financial Performance and Sustainability, and Human Resources and Operations.
 Lorie enjoys improving systems’ efficiency and effectiveness and knows her way around a spreadsheet.